jovalle/.jsh/README.md

 ### 🔌 Shell Plugins

-Plugins are installed via `zinit` or the setup script:

 - `fzf`: Fuzzy finder enabled in shell reverse search and in `vim`
 - `powerlevel10k`: Stunning yet functional shell prompt
 - `zinit`: Shell framework that enables themes and plugins